There is also a Prezi about Rhetoric where I have added two speeches here.

 description more emphatic or vivid (e.g. as brave as a lion)."

-Hyperbole – "exaggerated statements or claims not meant to
+– "exaggerated statements or claims not meant to

 be taken literally," eg cure the disease and kill the patient

-Allusion – "an expression designed to call something to
+Allusion – "an expression designed to call

-without mentioning it explicitly," a hint
+mind without mentioning it explicitly," a hint

-Repetition - anaphora in the beginning of several
+- anaphora in the beginning of

 sentences – epistrophe in the end of several sentences,